nullplusjuan/radio_operators/README.md

 ## License

-Copyright © 2026 Joshua Dhalai
+Copyright © 2026 Joshua D

 Radio Operators is free software licensed under the GNU Affero General Public License, version 3 or, at your option, any later version.